-Cybersecurity risk assessments generate self-awareness in an organization, making it obvious where it needs to improve to better face modern cyber threats.
-They give decision-makers useful information about people, processes, and technologies, which they can use to make educated decisions about the organization’s future.
+Cybersecurity risk assessments generate self-awareness in an organization, making it obvious where to improve to better face modern cyber threats.
+They give decision-makers helpful information about people, processes, and technologies, which they can use to make educated decisions about the organization’s future.
 Because cybersecurity risk assessments require input from multiple stakeholders, they also enhance cross-department communication and promote visibility.

 Who Should Perform a Cybersecurity Risk Assessment?

-In large organizations, cybersecurity risk assessments are typically performed by in-house personnel, who is already familiar with the organization’s network infrastructure, data flows, and information systems.
-The problem is that many SMBs don’t employ any IT staff and are therefore unable to thoroughly assess how protected important data and devices are against cybercriminals.
+In large organizations, cybersecurity risk assessments are typically performed by in-house personnel familiar with the organization’s network infrastructure, data flows, and information systems.
+The problem is that many SMBs don’t employ any IT staff and are, therefore, unable to thoroughly assess how protected important data and devices are against cybercriminals.

-The good news is that SMBs can easily outsource cybersecurity risk assessments to a third-party.
-We at Aligned Technology Solutions have a wealth of experience with performing such assessments for Washington, DC businesses, helping them protect their information and minimize the impact of cybercrime.
+The good news is that SMBs can easily outsource cybersecurity risk assessments to a third party.
+We at Aligned Technology Solutions have a wealth of experience performing such assessments for Washington, DC businesses, helping them protect their information and minimize the impact of cybercrime.